brick-city/utils/README.md

 - [isPlainObjectEmpty](#isplainobjectemptyobjobjectboolean) Check if an object is a plain object, and is empty
 - [isRegex](#isregexobjanyboolean) Check if the passed value is a regular expression
 - [isUndefinedOrNull](#isundefinedornullvalueanyboolean) Check for an undefined or null value
+- [lucidePick](#lucidepick) A utility for filtering and selecting Lucide icons by category, name, or tags
 - [mssqlCdcUpdateMaskToBooleanArray](#mssqlCdcUpdateMaskToBooleanArray) Converts an mssql change data capture update mask to an array of boolean
 - [mssqlCdcUpdateMaskToBitArray]() Converts an mssql change data capture update mask to an array of bits
 - [noopLogger](#noopLogger) A pino structured no-op logger